basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 contacts a peer chosen at random every second and the two nodes efficiently reconcile their persisted membership change histories.

->Riak's ring state holds membership information, and is propgated via [gossiping](/riak/kv/2.1.4/learn/glossary/#gossiping), including random reconciliation, defaulting to once a minute.
+>Riak KV's ring state holds membership information, and is propgated via [gossiping](/riak/kv/2.1.4/learn/glossary/#gossiping), including random reconciliation, defaulting to once a minute.

 When a node starts for the first time, it chooses its set of tokens (virtual nodes in the consistent hash space) and maps nodes to their respective token sets.
 The mapping is persisted on disk and initially